psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "Yes," he said, "that is all very well; but there are three things I am desirous of knowing: — Why a fountain, which used to spout wine, is now dry, and does not even give water. — Why a tree, which used to bear golden apples, does not now have leaves. — And why a ferryman is always rowing backwards and forwards, and never gets released."

-"Those are difficult questions," replied the old wo- man; "but do_you keep quiet and pay attention to what the King says when I pluck each of the three golden hairs."
+"Those are difficult questions," replied the old woman; "but do_you keep quiet and pay attention to what the King says when I pluck each of the three golden hairs."

 As soon as evening came the Giant returned; and scarcely had he entered, when he remarked that the air was not quite pure.
 "I smell, I smell the flesh of man," he exclaimed; "all is not right."
 Then he peeped into every corner, and looked about, but could find nothing.
 Presently his old grandmother began to scold, screaming, "There now, just as I have dusted and put every thing in order, you are pulling them all about again: you are for ever having man's flesh in your nose!
 Sit down and eat your supper."